Last updated on November 21st, 2021 at 07:01 pm

 World Press Freedom Rank: Cuba 171/180

-In 2021 Reporters Without Borders ranked Cuba 171/180 in their Press Freedom Index, where they state “Miguel Díaz-Canel’s election as president after Authoritarian socialist leaders Fidel and Raul Castro brothers made no difference (to press freedom).”
-They also report “The regime maintains an almost total monopoly of news and information and uses every means possible to obstruct independent media.”
+In 2021 Reporters Without Borders ranked Cuba 171/180 in their Press Freedom Index.
+They state, “Miguel Díaz-Canel’s election as president after Authoritarian socialist leaders Fidel and Raul Castro brothers made no difference (to press freedom).”
+They also report, “The regime maintains an almost total monopoly of news and information and uses every means possible to obstruct independent media.”

 Government Influence on Media: Cuba is a one-party socialist republic, and the Cuban Communist Party (PCC) is the ruling political party.
 The brothers Fidel and Raul Castro ruled Cuba from 1959 until 2018.
 In 2018, Miguel Díaz-Canel was elected Cuba’s president.
 In 2019, Reuters reported that “Miguel Díaz-Canel passed a law to restructure governance including creating the role of prime minister and provincial governors while retaining the one-party system.”